Blaq Poet: Biography

+Blaq Poet & Serious Truth

 On November 3, 2020, Blaq Poet released an LP with Serious Truth entitled Cultural Revolution to critical acclaim.
 Inspired by current events, the album is also focused on returning hip hop back to its roots and original cultural standards.
 Cultural Revolution has become a cult classic among hardcore hip hop fans and DJs alike, accumulating 120,000 views, listens and streams across all platforms.
-Upon its release, the album frequently received airplay on radio stations in the UK, Germany, Belgium and the USA, as well as DJ Premier's radio show on Sirius XM.
+Upon its release, the album frequently received airplay on radio stations in the UK, Germany, Belgium and the US, as well as DJ Premier's radio show on SiriusXM.

+Blaq Poet and Serious Truth released a followup sophomore album, Digital Opium, on January 1, 2026.
+Digital Opium was recorded in the two years proceeding their acclaimed freshman album Cultural Revolution.
+Proving word of mouth among hip hop fans to be more powerful than pre-release marketing, pre-promotion and media coverage, Digital Opium racked up an impressive 99,180 streams within the first week of its release, in contrast to the lack of coverage from hip hop websites, magazines and established critics.
+Songs from Digital Opium did hit the Sirius XM airwaves, receiving spins on the Rap Is Outta Control show hosted by DJ Eclipse.
+Digital Opium features production from Buckwild of D.I.T.C. fame, Stu Bangas, with additional production, composition, mixing and mastering handled by Serious Truth.
+Digital Opium also features REKS, Krumbsnatcha and Termanology on track 8 as well as Sean Price, Big Twins and Krumbsnatcha on track 13.